Web Browser Settings

 Avoid the temptation to add lots of free add-ons or extensions to your Firefox Browser.

-There have been several reports via The Hacker News of compromised browser extensions in recent months.
+There have been many reports of compromised browser extensions in recent months.

 Only use trusted extensions that are essential to your daily requirements.